Psychosocial hazard mitigation

 Examples of how civility and respect may be a psychosocial hazard include:

-• lack of respect and consideration in interactions among workers, as well as with customers, clients and the public
+• Lack of respect and consideration in interactions among workers.
+This can also include with customers, clients and the public.

-What your employees agree is both civil and respectful varies not only by sector and role, but by the background and life experiences of the individuals.
-To ensure that your employees feel their work interactions are civil and respectful, consider facilitating a discussion using the free materials provided in Putting civility and respect on the agenda.
-It can be the meeting of minds and managing expectations that changes interactions from offensive to acceptable.
+What your employees agree is both civil and respectful varies.
+This is impacted by the individual’s sector and role, as well as background and life experiences.
+Lead a discussion using Putting civility and respect on the agenda to help.
+This workshop ensures that your employees feel their work interactions are civil and respectful.
+Gathering together and managing expectations can change interactions from offensive to acceptable.

-If your team members are unaware of the negative impact their words and behaviours have on each other, you may wish to use the Psychologically safe interactions workshop materials to respectfully bring them to a new understanding.
+Sometimes team members are unaware of the negative impact their words and behaviours have on each other.
+Use the Psychologically safe interactions workshop materials to respectfully bring them to a new understanding.

 For more actions, see Evidence-based actions for civility and respect